cloudbi/rails-bootstrap-app-theme/README.md

 The engine uses the [bootstrap-saas][2] gem to source Bootstrap.
 That means you can use the variables and mixins available in bootstrap-saas in your project.
 That's very useful to easily set things like the base font family and size for your project.

-*Rails Bootstrap App Theme* is abbreviated to *RBAT* for the rest of the document.

 ## Installing ##

-To install RBAT add the following line to your application's Gemfile:
+To install Rails Bootstrap App Theme add the following line to your application's Gemfile:

 ```ruby
 gem 'rails-bootstrap-app-theme'